 Outcome of the Grievance

-In the outcome to his initial investigation crew manager Fred states he learnt on 15th October 2019 Jack had “raised a concern” about my post.
+In the outcome to his initial investigation Crew Manager Fred states he learnt on 15th October 2019 that Jack had “raised a concern” about my post.
 Were that to be true that’s ten days after Jack messaged me.

-I believe the complaint was actually made on the 22nd October.
-Had it been reported a week earlier I’m certain someone would have been in contact with me sooner, especially considering it came from the CEO.
+I believe the complaint was actually made on the 22nd October 2019.
+Had it been reported a week earlier I believe someone would have been in contact with me sooner, especially considering the complaint came from the CEO of the company.

-In his email the following day he says nothing about me having deleted the post.
+In his email the following day he says nothing about me claiming to have deleted the post.
 It was me who initially mentioned it.

-When I asked him by on 24th October whether he had see a copy of the conversation between Jack and I he said he had been made aware of it but hadn’t seen a copy.
+When I asked him on 24th October whether he had see a copy of the conversation between Jack and I he said he had been made aware of it but had not seen a copy.
 That seems odd considering by the time he replied he had been aware of the matter for ten days.

-Furthermore had he genuinely been notified about this matter on the 15th, I’m certain I would not have been allowed to operate a further two flights which is four sectors to/from Tel Aviv.
+Furthermore had he genuinely been notified about this matter on the 15th, I’m certain I would not have been allowed to continue operating flights to Tel Aviv.

 The reason Fred hadn’t seen copies of the messages was because it was all very last minute.
-The only thing Jack sent when he reported the matter to the Head of Cabin Crew was a copy of my post.
+I believe the only thing Jack sent when he reported the matter was a copy of my post.

-Having seen my name on the flight the day before it was due to leave, I believe Jack wanted me to be removed.
-I’m also sure he would have been extremely busy preparing for the press launch flight the following day.
-Fred therefore had to rely on me sending him copies of the exchange of messages between Jack and I so the investigation could proceed.
+Having seen I was part of the operating crew on the press launch flight the following day, I believe Jack wanted me to be removed.
+I’m also sure he would have been extremely busy preparing for the launch.
+Therefore Fred had to rely on me sending him copies of the exchange of messages between Jack and I so the investigation could proceed.

-The following comes from evidence submitted to Fred along with screenshots of the messages exchanged between Jack and myself;
+The following comes from evidence submitted to Fred;

 The following is the outcome of the investigation carried out by Fred.
 If Jack asked Corporate Communications to remove the post I don’t know why he also asked me to remove it.